shouganai/PHPUstreamRip/README.md

 PHP code to generate a rtmpdump command with all required parameters to rip Ustream streams.

+Demo:

+    Visit http://tools.yu-go.eu/phpustreamrip/ to see the the latest working code.
+    This page will be updated with each commit.

 Usage:

     The easiest way to test this class is by downloading this project, place it somewhere in